Last updated on October 9, 2022 by Wandering our World

 Another exception regards hiking routes.
 According to the French government: “On certain hiking routes or in certain municipalities, free camping areas are provided.
 Out of respect for the environment, do not pitch your tents outside these pitches.”

 Because wild camping in France – either in a tent or motorhome – is popular, some towns have set up free or very cheap places for RVs and tents to stay for the night.
 Therefore look online at a town or local municipality’s website to see if these exist where you are planning to visit.
+(Recommended: Common & Dangerous Spiders in France).

-Wild camping in France: National Parks
+Wild Camping In France: National Parks

 Finally, in some French national parks bivouacking is permitted.
 If it is, it will usually be written at the entrance of the park.
 If not, then ask the permission of the park authorities.